 We are internationally recognized as one of the largest and highest ranked Departments of Geography, and our faculty routinely win the most prestigious awards in their fields (see Awards and Rankings).
 Some of our most popular classes include Geography of Surfing, Geography of the U.S., Oil and Water, and GIS.
 For a more complete list of our classes and the faculty who teach them, see the UCSB Geography web site.

 Many Geography courses have no prerequisites, so you can test the water before declaring Geography as your major.
 To declare Geography as a major, students only need to have completed two Geography classes and have at least a 2.0 overall grade point average.

 The Department offers three undergraduate degrees: a Bachelor of Arts (BA) in Geography, a BA in Geography with an Emphasis in Geographic Information Science, and a Bachelor of Science (BS) in Physical Geography.
 The majors are designed to provide a fundamental background for students seeking an interdisciplinary understanding of our planet and the varied human and natural systems that interrelate within it.
 For more information, please see the Majors Offered page

 - Courses Outside of Geography which Count as Credit Towards the Major:

 A maximum of eight upper division units from related fields may be included for Geography credit for a BA, selected without petition from a list of approved alternatives in the department office (see Related Courses) or from other related courses by petition.
 BS students are offered several options, including a specific list of related courses from Biology and Earth Science to supplement their selection of systematics courses.

 - How to Declare a Major in Geography:

-Make an appointment with your Faculty Undergraduate Advisor.
-Your Faculty Undergraduate Advisor is determined by the first initial of your last name, and can be found on the Undergraduate Advising page
+Make an appointment with your Undergraduate Advisor on the Undergraduate Advising page

 What Other Majors Combine Well with Geography for a Double Major?